Menu Search

 The album’s overarching message is the monetary desperation that we’ve all felt at some point.
 It’s an album that speaks to the struggles of everyday life and the fight to keep a roof over your head.
 Lojii’s low-key vocals blend perfectly with Swarvy’s dusty and soulful lo-fi beats, creating a meditative backdrop that allows the album’s theme to resonate.

 DUE RENT is a hidden gem that deserves more recognition.
 It’s an album that speaks to the struggles of everyday life and the fight to survive in a world that can be unforgiving.
 Lojii and Swarvy’s minimalist approach is a perfect match for the album’s theme, and the result is a project that is both meditative and thought-provoking.
-If you’re a fan of Madvillainy, then you’ll definitely appreciate DUE RENT.
+If you’re a fan of Madvillainy, then you’ll no doubt appreciate DUE RENT.

 MF DOOM - Mm..Food (2004)